terraform-aws-modules/terraform-aws-vpc/examples/separate-route-tables/README.md

-# VPC with IPAM pool
+# VPC with separate private route tables

-Configuration in this directory creates set of VPC resources using the CIDR provided by an IPAM pool.
+Configuration in this directory creates set of VPC resources which may be sufficient for staging or production environment (look into [simple-vpc](../simple-vpc) for more simplified setup).

-Note: Due to the nature of vending CIDR blocks from an IPAM pool, the IPAM pool must exist prior to creating a VPC using one of the CIDRs from the pool.
+There are public, private, database, ElastiCache, Redshift subnets, NAT Gateways created in each availability zone. **This example sets up separate private route for database, elasticache and redshift subnets.**.

 ## Usage